-I remember wearing a woolen, blue striped t shirt once.
-I think I was 12 and so in love with it.
-I went to school feeling all proud until somebody felt the need to say, “that shirt makes you look fat”.
-God, how I just wanted to go home and hide under my sheets or at least, run into the nearest bathroom to change my outfit.
+I remember wearing a woolen, blue striped T-shirt once.
+I must have been 12 and so in love with it.
+As always, I went to school feeling all proud, until somebody felt the need to say: ‘That shirt is making you look fat’.
+Gosh, how I just wanted to go home and hide away under my sheets or at least, run into the nearest bathroom and NEVER come out.

 I never wore that shirt again.

 This year I turned 31 and this memory suddenly hit me.